kamathe/kamathe.github.io/posts/revhero0.md

 While doing the usual twitter idling during this lockdown period, I came across a website called [ReversingHero](https://www.reversinghero.com/) created by `xorpd`.
 If you are interested in RE like me, you should visit the website.
-It claims to provides a set of RE challenges which you can utilize to hone your RE skills.
+It claims to provides a set of challenges which you can utilize to hone your RE skills.